tbunreal/ubuntugamefixes/README.md

 # Initial Setup
 Install xterm from ubuntu software

-Install playonlinux from HERE.
-Paste the command from under Development Version into the terminal.
+Install playonlinux from git: git clone https://github.com/PlayOnLinux/POL-POM-4.
+Paste the command into the terminal.
 This will download playonlinux to your home directory.

 open a text editor and paste this if you installed to the home directory, replace YOUR USERNAME HERE, with your username.
 Make sure POL-POM-4 is still the correct folder name that downloading playonlinux created, it may change.
 ```